thacduong/SHAWLAB_EASY_APP_URL_MOD_THACDUONG/README.md

 This app is a modified version of DRPPM_EASY_URL app developed by Shaw's lab moffitt.
-In this app, users can modify the URL by adding the gseid to download amd upload automatically both expression and meta data and used them to generate the EASY app.
+In this app, users can modify the URL and add the gseid to download amd upload automatically both expression and meta data and used them to generate the EASY app.